Manual for NeuroNames Nomenclature

 XML Version as of

 Download NeuroNames nomenclature of central nervous system structures (brain and spinal cord).
 The XML version includes: 1) a set of unique Standard Terms for the controlled vocabularies required for neuroanatomical tagging and indexing of data in websites and databases; 2) Synonyms for interpretation of search queries in multiple terminologies, including a comprehensive set of English and Latin terms found in major textbooks, research publications and brain atlases, terms for equivalent structures in the human, macaque, rat and mouse, and terms for the most common brain structures in six other languages: French, German, Indonesian, Italian, Russian and Spanish; 3) URLs to BrainInfo pages with text descriptions of structures, illustrations and information on their connections, cells, and gene expression.
 For full information about this version of the nomenclature, see the Manual of NeuroNames Nomenclature in XML and Excel above.
-The XML version is updated monthly.
+The XML version is updated nightly.

 To download the nomenclature in XML: right click here and save the file.
+Note that this Excel version of NeuroNames was last updated in 2010.
+The XML version above is current.

 NeuroNames Ontology of Mammalian Neuroanatomy: NN2010*

 Click to download an Excel workbook that contains the NeuroNames nomenclature for 2350 structures of the human, macaque, rat and mouse brains, as well as almost 10,000 English and Latin names for them.
 The tables provide web addresses to pages in BrainInfo that correspond to different structures.
-These tables are helpful for making neuroanatomic web sites interoperable with each other and with BrainInfo.

 Nomenclatures of Canonical Mouse and Rat Brain Atlases